-This small compact dash camera uses 12v power cable to connect to 12v lighter socket to power it up.
-The continuous recording will easily drain the battery but you can correct it by leaving the USB charger to connect to the socket while on the road.
+This small compact dash camera uses a 12v power cable to connect to a 12v lighter socket to power it up.
+The continuous recording will easily drain the battery, but you can correct it by leaving the USB charger to connect to the socket while on the road.

-The camera is easy to attach to the back of the rearview mirror in the middle of your windshield using the suction mount and hardly visible from outside even when parked.
-The 2.7-inch touch screen is very clear.
-You don’t need to push it very hard to get a response.
+The camera is easy to attach to the back of the rearview mirror in the middle of your windshield using the suction mount and hardly visible from the outside, even when parked.
+The 2.7-inch touchscreen is very clear.
+You can get a response easily.

 With an ultra-wide-angle lens, it captures a very wide-field view of the road.
-Though the image might curve a bit, its not a big problem to worry about.
+However, the image might curve a bit, but it is not a big problem to worry about.

-To reduce driver distractions on the road, you can set it to go off after 30 seconds, 3 minutes or to open continuously.
-Even if the dashcam screen is off, it still continues recording until the battery runs out or you turn the recording off.
+To reduce driver distractions on the road, you can set it off after 30 seconds or 3 minutes or open it continuously.
+Even if the dashcam screen is off, it continues recording until the battery runs out or you turn it off.

 This high-end camera offers parking mode recording.
-When motion detection is activated, it will automatically record what triggers the sensor detection, which you can set to record up to 30 minutes.
-This camera also records and saves files in case of sudden strong brake or impact in an accident.
-Though you can adjust the sensitivity of the trigger.
-It also offers loop recording, where you can set to continue record for 3 or 5 minutes when the card is full.
+When motion detection is activated, it will automatically record what triggers the sensor detection, which you can set to record for up to 30 minutes.
+This camera also records and saves files in case of a sudden strong brake or impact in an accident.
+However, you can adjust the sensitivity of the trigger.
+It also offers loop recording, where you can set it to continue recording for 3 or 5 minutes when the card is full.

 2. Vantrue R1 Pro

-The most important thing for a dashcam is clarity of image, and this product delivers just that when you choose the higher setting for the definition.
-It looks pretty slick as well, and small enough to be unobtrusive, It is easy to use for those already familiar with dashcams, as the features are quite standard.
+The most important thing for a dashcam is image clarity; this product delivers just that when you choose the higher setting for the definition.
+It looks pretty slick as well and is small enough to be unobtrusive.
+It is easy for those already familiar with dashcams, as the features are quite standard.

-The instruction booklet is substandard, which can be a problem for first-time users.
-It also records well in low light conditions, so night time recording is possible.
+The instruction booklet needs to be revised, which can be a problem for first-time users.
+It also records well in low light conditions, so nighttime recording is possible.
 However, there appears to be an issue with recording when the G-sensor and motion alarm recording functions are activated.
-The camera would switch off on its own and displayed a message that the storage card was full.
+The camera would switch off and display a message that the storage card was full.
 When these two functions are off, the camera records normally.

 The USB cable included does not have data transfer capabilities.
-If you plan to download the video from your storage card, either remove it from the dashcam and pop into your computer or purchase a data cable.
+Suppose you plan to download the video from your storage card.
+Either remove it from the dashcam and pop it into your computer or purchase a data cable.
 Customer service is responsive.

 3. K&F Concept Ambarella A7

-There is also an issue of where files are written when the G-sensor is active (in Events rather Video directory), and while the solution may be simple enough, the instruction manual is not helpful in providing that information at all.
+There is also an issue where files are written when the G-sensor is active (in the Events rather than the Video directory).
+While the solution may be simple enough, the instruction manual could be more helpful in providing that information.

-You also have to activate the G-sensor and motion sensor functions, which is off out-of-the-box.
+You must also activate the G-sensor and motion sensor functions, which are out-of-the-box.
 Otherwise, the operation is intuitive, and it is low profile.
 The car charger also provides USB ports for other devices.

 4. Stoga Tbox SGT New Professional

-While the video quality is good, it needs to be placed quite near the windshield to compensate for flares and distortion.
-That said, the license plates of a vehicle more than 5 meters away is usually unreadable.
-It is also a bit bulky, so anyone looking can see it clearly.
+While the video quality is good, You must place it near the windshield to compensate for flares and distortion.
+That said, a vehicle’s license plates more than 5 meters away are usually unreadable.
+It is also bulky so that anyone can see it.
 It has a night-time capture function, but the videos are too grainy to be useful.

 This product does not have a motion sensor function, so when the car is off, so is the camera.
-It is not particularly intuitive to use, and the instruction manual is less than useful.
-It is a good value for the price, but only for daytime driving.
+It is not particularly intuitive to use, and the instruction manual is less useful.
+It is a good price, but only for daytime driving.

 I’m amazed at this small but effective dashboard camera.
-It offers pretty good day and night recording.
+It offers good day and night recording.
 You can mount this video recorder on the windshield using a suction cup and power it up with the supplied battery that needs about 2 hours of charging time to record videos.
 But don’t rely on it if you’re on a long journey.
-It will not last more than 30 minutes.
-You need to plug its power connector into your car charger to continue using the recorder.
+It will last up to 30 minutes.
+It would be best if you plugged its power connector into your car charger to continue using the recorder.

-This very neat and attractive dash cam that looks like a small mobile phone offers 2.7 inches LCD display screen.
-It shows large easy to use buttons and with 90-130 viewing angle, you have a wider view.
-Even a small space can be enlarged for greater presentation.
+This very neat and attractive dash cam that looks like a small mobile phone offers 2.7 inches LCD screen.
+It shows large, easy-to-use buttons, and with a 90-130 viewing angle, you have a wider view.
+You can enlarge even a small space for greater presentation.

-You don’t need to worry if your car is bumped or moved because like other small car cameras above, it has built-in motion sensor detects that triggers the camera to start recording and capture whats the cause, as long as it’s own.
+You don’t need to worry if your car is bumped or moved because, like other small car cameras above, it has built-in motion sensor detects that trigger the camera to start recording and capture the cause, as long as it’s own.
 It records accidents on its view and keeps the video files from the override.

 And just like other car cameras above, it also doesn’t include an SD memory card.
 You have to buy a separate micro SD card.
 A recommended 32GB Class 10 is good to ensure the write speed is fast enough and avoid freezing and stuttering.

-This attractive dash cam is suitable as a gift but this is not perfect for drivers that like to use Lane Assist, Parking mode and GPS for it lacks those features.
-Though, this decent quality dash cam will do all the basic needs at an affordable price.
+This attractive dash cam is suitable as a gift, but it could be better for drivers who like to use Lane Assist, Parking mode, and GPS, for it lacks those features.
+This decent-quality dash cam will do all the basic needs at an affordable price.